JorjaFox/library/content/posts/recaps/csi/you-kill-me.md

 - - -

-**Willows:** Oh.
+**Catherine:** Oh.
 Well, maybe you should take a few days off, for once in your career.
 I mean, you've got enough stored up. _Go after her._
 **Grissom:** It's not what she wants.
-**Willows:** And what do you want?
+**Catherine:** And what do you want?
 **Grissom:** I want her to be happy.

 - - -